 In Wrath of the Lich King, the Wrathgate cinematic shows Bolvar Fordragon and Saurfang the Younger leading a combined assault on Arthas, only to have the Forsaken betray both sides and reignite the conflict.

 The Dragon Soul raid in Cataclysm implies a combined effort on the part of the Horde and Alliance to defeat Deathwing, showing members of both factions as supporting NPCs.
-In Tides Of War, Garrosh says that representatives of every race helped him defeat Deathwing.
+In Tides of War, Garrosh says that representatives of every race helped him defeat Deathwing.

 Mists of Pandaria, meanwhile, has the Klaxxi, the high council of the largely evil Mantid.
 They reluctantly accept the aid of the player to cleanse the taint of the Sha from their swarm, but still remain fully loyal to it and the evil Old God Y'Shaarj.

 Enemy Within: New Worgen players start by being infected with the Worgen curse, turning on their fellow Gilneans, getting captured, and then treated to give them back their humanity; however, the treatment is temporary, and just as the player heads out to retrieve ingredients to make more serum, the Forsaken attack.
 For the next hour or so, the player fights the Forsaken while being reminded that the serum could wear off, and they will turn feral again.
 Eventually the player meets some night elves who teach them about the balance between their human and beast sides.
+Demon Hunters supposedly have this, but aside from a few NP Cs, the "inner demon" is completely under their control.

 Entitled Bastard: In the Crumbled Chamberlain questline, the questgiver, the spirit of Lei Shen's chamberlain, who wants you to reassemble his statue body, constantly insults you if you kill monsters while assembling his body, thinking of you as his slave.
 This is unsurprising given that the Mogu look down on all races other than themselves.

-Equal-Opportunity Evil: The goblin race in general, and the Venture Co. in particular, although the Steamwheedle cartel is more moderate.
+The goblin race in general, and the Venture Co. in particular, although the Steamwheedle cartel is more moderate.
 Maybe they just figured that it's easier to make a profit if you don't attack random adventurers all the time - or better yet, get them working for you.

 There is also the Twilight's Hammer (which has Tauren and Draenei, of all people, in its ranks), and the Wyrmcult (humans, orcs, and draenei).
 The Knights of the Ebon Blade were once this, but then became a force of racially-diverse anti-heroism.